[polywavesynth] is a ready-to-use, CPU-cycle-stingy, OSC-addressable

 switch-out of modules.

 the 'filter_freq.' slider controls the low-pass cutoff frequency for

-the enveloped filter; the 'Q' slider controls filter resonance, with the added
+the enveloped filter; the 'Q' slider controls filter resonance.

 - 'modFreq' is interpreted differently, depending on whether

 "ratio" is on (it selects from a list of fixed ratios to the carrier frequency)